stake-dao/LiquidLockers-contracts/readme.md

 ## State of Continuous Auditing

-We have considered your review suggestions from the first version of the audit and have made the necessary fixes in subsequent developments.
-Please find our comments to your suggestions [here](https://docs.google.com/document/d/1EHn3lKTkW_fw3_TCx6B95HJGtQrMp1i74YQ06SQwpgk/edit?usp=sharing)

-The first version of audit was done on commit hash [`7e702aba329d5780ef5841f44ad699385b8b428f`](https://github.com/StakeDAO/sd-frax-veSDT/tree/7e702aba329d5780ef5841f44ad699385b8b428f), which mainly included contracts as described in Step 1 below.
-Specifically,
-1. FxsLocker - unchanged since that hash
-2. sdFXSToken.sol - unchanged since that hash
-3. FxsDepositor - has been modified.
-[Diffchecker](https://www.diffnow.com/report/4ug2a) between previous and current version.

-Since then, Step 2, Step 3 and Step 3.5 as described in detail below, have been developed which need to be audited.
+Since the first version of audit on commit hash [`7e702aba329d5780ef5841f44ad699385b8b428f`](https://github.com/StakeDAO/sd-frax-veSDT/tree/7e702aba329d5780ef5841f44ad699385b8b428f), AngleLocker.sol (in Step1), Step 2, Step 3 and Step 3.5 as described in detail below, have been developed which need to be audited.

 ### Legend (for the table below)